Institute of European Art History

 Studies

-The field of European Art History examines the history of the visual arts, architecture, the applied arts, photography, and new media in Europe and in European-influenced cultural spheres, as well as their transcultural interconnections, from the early Middle Ages to the present day.
+The discipline of European Art History examines the history of the visual arts, architecture, the applied arts, photography, and new media in Europe, as well as transcultural interconnections, from the early Middle Ages to the present day.

 Research